Saturday, March 29, 2014

 Last Monday, our adoption agency sent us an email saying they had received our package of documents... yea!
 When I asked, they said that it would 9-11 business days for them to complete the critical review of our dossier and another week for our dossier to be bound, translated and mailed to China.
 With that in mind, we thought the soonest we would be DTC would be April 3rd.
 The next day we were surprised to receive another email saying:

-"We were able to complete the critical review of your dossier today (much quicker than we are typically able to do!)
-Your dossier is complete and everything looks fantastic!
+complete and everything looks fantastic!
 Job well done!
-Your dossier has now been moved to translation and will be mailed to China within a few days."
+Your dossier has now been moved to translation and will be mailed to

 I had heard that our agency only sends dossiers to China on Fridays, I'm not sure if that's true or not, but I was sure we'd be DTC on Friday and compulsively checked my email all day.
 I had started to give up hope of such a fast DTC, but checked my email one last time before heading out to a BBQ and did a little happy dance when I got this message: